 In OptimalSort, all card sorts show you in-group card position analysis.
 When you’re looking at the results of an individual card sort, you’ll see the order that a participant placed cards in a particular category.
 For summarized data, you'll see the average position across participants for each individual card in the group.

 Using the prioritization sort feature in OptimalSort

-Here are two ways you can use the prioritization sort feature in OptimalSort:
+Here are 2 ways you can use the prioritization sort feature in OptimalSort:

 Feature and task prioritization

 You have a list of features.
 You have a group of users.
 But which features do those users want the most?
 Ask your users to rank features in order of descending importance in 3 groups:

 By identifying the tasks that matter most to your users, you can ensure that this content is prioritized on your website (and which information should be deprioritized or removed).
 Create a list of the possible tasks that users may complete on your site, then ask them to order these tasks under the following category headings in order of frequency:

 This exercise can also be helpful in defining the tasks that you ask during a Treejack or Chalkmark study.

 Give staff or customers a list of brand adjectives (e.g. bold, funny, laid-back, modern, wholesome etc.) and ask them to describe their impression of your company brand by placing these adjectives in three groups in order of importance:

 - We are